Orbus Software treats the privacy of our visitors with the highest importance

 Cookies are small files that a site or its service provider transfers to your computer’s hard drive through your web browser.
 They enable the site or service provider systems to recognise your browser and capture and remember certain information, such as items saved in your online shopping basket.

 We may sometimes include or offer third party products or services on the Ecosystem.
-The websites of these third parties will have separate and independent privacy policies, with which you should familiarise yourself.
+The websites of these third parties will have separate and independent privacy policies, with which you should familiarise yourself with.
 We bear no responsibility or liability for the content and activities of these third party sites.
 Nonetheless, we seek to protect the integrity of our services and welcome any feedback regarding these third party websites.